 Providing Food Sources: Nectar, Puddling, and Fruit Feeders

-By planting at different times, we ensure nectar is available all year.
+Tridax procumbens produces small but frequent flowers, acting as a consistent nectar source.
+By planting at different times, we make sure nectar is available all year round.

 We keep puddling stations moist and refresh them after rain.
-We place them away from sprayed areas to avoid pesticides.
-We follow local advice and studies to make our puddling stations the best for our area.
+It’s also important to place them away from pesticide-treated areas.

 Supporting the Butterfly Life Cycle in Your Garden